shadlc/ytdlp-server/README.md

   ` cookies: Base64 encode Netscape format cookies file. `

   ` url: The url that input for yt-dlp. `

-  ` mode: Default is "brief" and optional in "brief" or "raw". `

 * ##### response
 ```